Contact Us Directly

 If you've previously used third-party Audio Units in SoundSource on MacOS 10.14 or lower, the application will disable those third party plugins when it's first run on MacOS 10.15 or higher.
 This is done to avoid you being overwhelmed with error messages from MacOS.

 You can attempt to re-enable plugins one at a time, by toggling them to the “On” state.
-It's possible some of your plugins have already been updated, and will work as expected when you turn them back on.
+Some of your plugins may have already been updated, and will work as expected when you turn them back on.
 If you attempt to activate a plugin which is not properly notarized, MacOS will issue an error, similar to the following:

 As mentioned, the long-term solution is for each plugin developer to issue properly notarized updates to their plugins.
 If you see an error like the one above, contact the plugin developer for an update.
 Once a plugin is updated, you'll be able to toggle it back on to have it work as you expect.← SoundSource Support